 21. Quality Standards

 We may be subject to periodic checks by outside assessors.
 This could mean that your file is selected for checking, in which case we would need your consent for inspection to occur.
 All inspections are, of course, conducted in confidence.
 If you prefer to withhold consent, work on your file will not be affected in any way.
-Since very few of our clients do object to this we propose to assume that we do have your consent unless you notify us to the contrary.
-We will also assume, unless you indicate otherwise, that consent on this occasion will extend to all future matters which we conduct for you.
-Please do not hesitate to contact us if we can explain this further or if you would like us to mark your file as not to be inspected.
+We will ask for your consent in the accompanying Letter of Engagement

 22.1 We shall communicate with you at the postal and email addresses and the telephone and fax numbers which you publish unless you ask us to use other addresses and numbers.
 You will notify us if you regard any communication from us as particularly confidential and the means by which you require us to make such communications and we shall have no liability to you if you fail to notify us.

 22.2 Subject to any notification from you under paragraph 22.1, we shall not be required to encrypt, password- protect or digitally sign any email, or attachment, sent by us.
 We shall not be responsible for any loss or damage arising from the unlawful interception, re-direction, copying or reading of emails, including any attachments.

 22.3 We shall not be responsible for the effect on any hardware or software (or any loss or damage arising from any such effect) of any emails or attachment which may be transmitted by us (except to the extent caused by our negligence or willful default).